Amsterdam is the capital of Holland. Find out some of the things legalized here that aren't usually in other countries.

 Sexy time at the Red Light District

 I had no idea they were gonna bring me to the Red Light District!
 Prostitution is legal here in Netherlands since 2000, so yes, sexy girls, sex shops, peep shows, live shows are everywhere!

 Being in a place so liberated, I was basically astonished the whole time!
 But the interesting finds don’t end there…

 And if that wasn’t shocking enough, there are marijuana or cannabis sellers everywhere as it is also legal here.
 I later found out that they have to sell (and use) discreetly though, so they do it in “coffee shops”.
 You can either buy a joint or a brownie.

-You will see a lot of people that are stoned, and it was quite easy to recognize the smell of marijuana anywhere you go!
-After exploring this area, we also went to Dam Square, which I explored more the next day so I’ll write more about it later.
+You will see a lot of people that are stoned, and it was quite easy to recognise the smell of marijuana anywhere you go!
+After exploring this area, we also went to Dam Square, which I explored more the next day.

 Nightcap with Heineken

 Confession: After one of the guys constantly convincing me to try out the brownie with marijuana, I finally gave in.
 But when we went to one of the coffee shops to buy one, they said it’s sold out!
 We didn’t try to go to other coffee shops though.
-To make up for it, we wrapped up our day with a bottle of Heineken – a beer originally from Amsterdam!
+To make up for it, we wrapped up our day with a bottle of Heineken beer – a brand that is originally from Amsterdam!